Frequently Asked Questions Age-Related Eye Disease Study (AREDS)

 Generally, self-medication with high doses of vitamin and mineral supplements - such as those in the AREDS formulation - is not recommended.
 Individuals who are considering taking the AREDS supplements should discuss this with their primary care doctors and/or eye care professionals.
 They can help you determine which formulation and dosages are best for you.

 Q. If I have been diagnosed with early AMD, should I take the supplements to help prevent disease progression to the intermediate stage?

 There is no apparent need for those diagnosed with early AMD to take the supplements studied in the AREDS.
 This is because the study did not demonstrate that the supplements provided a benefit to those with early AMD.
 Many people with early AMD progressed to intermediate AMD during the study, and the AREDS supplements did not seem to slow this progression.
 However, if you have early AMD, a dilated eye examination every year can help determine whether the disease is progressing.

 Q. How long will I have to take the supplements?

 The AREDS researchers followed participants for an average of 6.3 years (with a maximum of eight years), so the effectiveness of the supplements beyond this time is unknown.

 Q. What are the side effects from these dietary supplements?

 AREDS participants reported minor side effects from the treatments.
-About 7.5 percent of participants assigned to the zinc treatments - compared with five percent who did not have zinc in their assigned treatment - had urinary tract and prostate problems that required hospitalization.
+About 7.5 percent of participants assigned to the zinc treatments - compared with 5 percent who did not have zinc in their assigned treatment - had urinary tract and prostate problems that required hospitalization.
 Participants in the two groups that took zinc also reported anemia at a slightly higher rate; however, testing of all patients for this disorder showed no difference among treatment groups.
 Yellowing of the skin, a well-known side effect of large doses of beta-carotene, was reported slightly more often by participants taking antioxidants.